Tax Planning in Montgomery, AL

 • Use a Company Vehicle —

 Depending on your business activities in Montgomery, AL, both you and your employees could use a company vehicle and deduct the associated costs.
-There are two options for claiming this deduction:
+This deduction can be made in two ways:

 • Keep a record of actual expenses, including maintenance, registration, and gas, to see if this results in a larger deduction than the standard mileage rate.